Rules for the GM

 Don’t call for a roll just to see if the spell fails - spells always do what the description says.
 Roll only when it’s extra difficult or risky, when it’s fun to see an unpredictable outcome.

 Don’t hide information behind the roll.
 If the player describes looking for clues - they find them.

 Use your judgment and common sense to decide what happens as the result of players’ actions.
-If you were watching a movie, and a character had tried to do what the player wants to attempt, what do you think would happen?
+If you saw characters in a movie attempt something like this, what would you expect to happen?